-Next, make sure you’re deleting your account for the right reason.
-If you’re ready to bid farewell to the whirlwind of social media, that’s fine.
-But if you’re only closing down your current social media account so you can create a new one for a fresh start, hit pause.
-Your first step should be to check the do-over options the network gives you.
+Next, make sure you’re deleting your account for the right reasons.
+If you’re ready to bid farewell to the whirlwind of social media for the sake of time or mental health, that’s fine.
+But if you’re only closing your accounts so you can create a new one and get a fresh start, we recommend hitting pause.
+Your first step should be to check the do-over options some platforms offer.
 On Instagram, for instance, you can change your username without shutting down your existing account.
-Once you’ve exhausted the existing options, you can move on to deactivating or deleting your account.
+Once you’ve exhausted your options, you can move on to deactivating or deleting your account.

 When you get fed up with Facebook, you have two ways to remove yourself from the giant network: deactivation or deletion.